CharliePalm/Francis/README.md

 ## Known Bugs

-Calling a wrapper function with arithmetic operators inside of the parentheses leads to parsing errors. i.e. this.round(functionCallHere() + 10) won't work for the time being.
-This is being addressed and will be fixed soon.
+As of 8/5/2023 there are no known bugs.

+## Reporting Bugs

+If you suspect you've encountered a bug with the codebase and NOT your implementation of it, please submit an issue with the typescript file containing your formula as well as the issue you're seeing.

 ## Future Plans

 If at all possible, I would like to expand the usage of variable definition, helper function invocation, and other such tools that Notion doesn't support.
 Doing so is going beyond a translator and quickly becoming a compiler but that's the one thing that I feel could really expand this project, though currently I have no plans or ideas on how to efficiently implement this.

 ## License